anypossiblew/tiven.wang/_posts/articles/xs2/2016-11-04-hana-xs2-part5-access-hdi.md

 ### Express Server

-For the Express server, we use the file **_index.js_** to listen the http request.
-Before using the port, you can check which port can be used in your environment, for example in window `$ netstat -an`
+For the Express server, the codes in file **_index.js_** is to listen http request.
+About the port, you may check which port can be used in your environment, for example in window use `$ netstat -an` to check it.

 ```javascript
 'use strict';